 Education grants in support of NOAA's mission

 Working at national, regional, and local levels, our funded projects educate and inspire people to use Earth systems science to improve ecosystem stewardship and increase resilience to environmental hazards.
 Education plays a critical role in achieving NOAA’s mission and vision.
 To make the best social, economic, and environmental decisions, individuals should have the ability to understand scientific processes, consider uncertainty, and reason about the ways human and natural systems interact (NOAA's Education Strategic Plan, 2015–2035).
-Our grants support formal (K-12) and informal education projects that cultivate these skillsets among diverse audiences.
+Since 2005, our grants have supported formal (K-12) and informal education projects that cultivate these skillsets among diverse audiences.

 Environmental Literacy Grants (ELG)

-NOAA's Office of Education regularly offers the Environmental Literacy Grant competition.
-In 2015 and 2016 this competition focused on helping communities build the environmental literacy necessary for resilience to extreme weather events and environmental hazards.
-Read about our 2016 awards.
+NOAA's Office of Education regularly offers the Environmental Literacy Grants competition.
+Since 2015, this competition has focused on helping communities build the environmental literacy necessary for resilience to extreme weather events and other environmental hazards.
+Read about our 2017 awards.

 ELG competition status